Intervention/docs/image/v4/modifying-images/resizing.md

 > public Image::resizeDown(null|int|Fraction $width = null, null|int|Fraction $height = null): ImageInterface

 The `resizeDown()` method does the same as `resize()`.
-It simply stretches the image to the specified size, but does not exceeds the original size of the image.
-You can use [named arguments](https://www.php.net/manual/en/functions.arguments.php#functions.named-arguments) to resize just one axis for the modification.
+It simply stretches the image to the specified size, but does not exceed the original size of the image.
+You can use [named arguments](https://www.php.net/manual/en/functions.arguments.php#functions.named-arguments) to resize just one axis.

 #### Parameters